MoserMichael/pygamewrap/README.md

 I am not perfectly happy with the result, it does simplify things a bit, however the result is still somewhat complex.
 Well, here is the result.

+# Issues

+The pygame windows does not automatically get the focus, it is not brought to the foreground.
+I didn't find a way to do this, in a platform independent manner.

 # License

 licensed under MIT license